nansen/pugpig-connector/EPiPugPigConnector/Docs/Installation of connector Readme.txt

 * Create a Edition Page template and add values to props.
 * There must be some sort of content pages published below the Edition Page root.
 * Publish the editions and editions page to generate the OPDS feed. / offline manifest file.

+add .html to a "edition" type page to activate the manifest creation. (the manifest attribute gets added to the page html). add .manifest to a "edition" type page to generate a manifest from the html file.